docelic/slapd-viper/README.md

 ##### parseVariables 1|0

-Specify whether in the directives that follow, variable and directive expansion should be performed.
+Specify whether in the lines that follow, variable and directive expansion should be performed.

 This includes expanding ${variable} to variable values and %{directive} to